Robot Monitor Widget UX.UI Design

 Setting clear project goal

-Align Interface and system behavior
+Aligning interface and system behavior

 I collaborated closely with engineers to align features and system interactions, focusing on an intuitive interface for managing monitor and workspace settings, with simplified LED feedback integrated into the base.